juancrescente/cleanmycss/README.md

 - URL clustering (package urlclustering), only crawls samples when there are thousands of similar URLs

 ## Motivation
-Websites need to be lightning fast nowadays to compete with each other.
-The more resources a website needs to download, the less fast and less ranked in search engines like Google.
+Websites need to be lightning fast nowadays.
+The more resources a website needs to download, the slower and worse ranked in search engines like Google.
-Most CSS cleaners are either not so good (dont crawl entire websites) or costly.
+Most CSS cleaners are either not complete (dont crawl entire websites) or costly.
-This is a simple command line script that makes all that for you.
+This is a simple command line script that makes all of that for you.

 ## Dependencies
 - Install dependencies in requirements.txt